burger

 sign

-6. Enter the email address password.
+6. Enter the password for the email address.

 7. Click on the See more button.